 Although most product liability cases involve someone that buys a product directly from a retailer, that does not have to be the case.
 In fact, you do not have to buy the product at all to have a valid claim for a defective toy.
 For example, if your child was playing with a friend’s toy when he or she was injured, you might still be able to collect damages for your child’s injury.
 In addition, your child doesn’t even have to be using the toy at the time of the injury.
 If another child nearby is using the toy and, for example, a piece flies off and hits your child, you can still have a product defect claim.
 Defective product claims can also apply to situations where you bought the product “as is” from someone else as well.

 Other Potential Defendants

 Anyone in the chain of distributions could be liable for your child’s injuries.
 This includes other companies or people such as wholesalers or distributors as well.

 Defective toy cases can be challenging because they often involve large companies that may not even operate in the United States.
 You need an attorney who has experience in these unique cases.
-Contact the experienced big rig accident attorneys at Deldar Legal today if your child has been injured by a defective product.
+Contact the experienced San Diego Product Liability Lawyers at Deldar Legal today if your child has been injured by a defective product.
 We are here to help.